Science and Infrastructure Board

 SIB Member, SP9 Leader in SGA2

 Steve Furber is ICL Professor of Computer Engineering in the Department of Computer Science at the University of Manchester.
 He leads the SpiNNaker (Spiking Neural Network Architecture) project which has delivered a machine with a million ARM processor cores tuned for executing real-time brain models.
-In SGA2 he was leader of SP9, now he is deputy leader of the EBRAINS computer service.
+In SGA2 he was Leader of SP9, now he is Deputy Leader of WP6.

 Alois Knoll (Germany)